 Troubleshoot Connect by using log files and the solutions to common problems.
 If you cannot resolve the issues, collect support information.

-To collect logs, click Help , then the Troubleshooting tab.
-Click Collect to download a package that includes logs to send to support.
+To collect logs, click Help and then the Troubleshooting tab.
+Select whether you want to include database backups and click Collect.
+After the support package is collected, click Download to download the package that includes logs to send to support.
+If you included database backups, the backup files are named connect-<version>-<migrationCount>.db.bak-<backupTimestamp> where:

 If you cannot get to the Connect workbench to collect logs, for example, after an installation problem, use the following steps to collect logs from the Tanium Module Server.

 - On your Module Server, open an administrative command prompt.
 Right-click the Start menu and select Command Prompt (Admin).

 - From the command prompt, go to the \Program Files\Tanium\Tanium Module Server\services\connect-service directory.

 - Run the following command: